 In a Nutshell: Pyongyang Golf Course is North Korea’s only golf course.
 As an avid golfer, I just had to play it.
-Made famous thanks to Kim Jong-Il’s miracle score, I added an 18-hole visit to my itinerary and it turned out to be a round I’d never forget.
-The day ranged between inspecting a supermarket, coming within arms-reach of Kim Jong-Un’s luxury yacht and running an impromptu North Korean golf clinic — read on for my experience at Pyongyang Golf Course.
+Made famous thanks to campfire stories of General Kim Jong-Il’s miracle (mythical?) score, I added an 18-hole visit to my itinerary and it turned out to be a round I’d never forget.
+The day ranged from inspecting a supermarket, coming within arms-reach of Marshal Kim Jong-Un’s luxury yacht, to running an impromptu North Korean golf clinic.
+Read on for my experience at Pyongyang Golf Course!

-Bizarre, surreal and exclusive, Pyongyang Golf Course sits between a rock and a hard place by providing a morally conflicting spot of fun within an otherwise dark, oppressive nation of well publicised human rights violations.
-Situated across arguably the most secretive border on earth, the course is guarded by well over ten million active, reserve and paramilitary personnel and requires express permission to visit — Augusta eat your heart out.
-Technically a public course, you won’t find a soul here, it’s played only by a handful of the regime’s elite, and well…open to tourists both crazy enough to find themselves in North Korea and who want to play golf.
-Apparently that’s rare.
+Bizarre, surreal and exclusive, Pyongyang Golf Course sits between a rock and a hard place as a morally conflicting spot of fun within an otherwise dark, oppressive nation of well publicised human rights violations.
+Situated across arguably the most secretive border on earth, the course is guarded by well over ten million active, reserve and paramilitary personnel and requires express permission to visit; Augusta eat your heart out.
+Technically a public course, you won’t find a soul here, it’s played only by a handful of the regime’s elite and open to tourists both crazy enough to find themselves in North Korea and who want to play golf.
+Apparently, that’s rare.

 But most famously to foreigners, Pyongyang Golf Course holds an interesting place in North Korean legend.
-Seemingly off limits to mere mortals, as the myth goes, it was here Supreme Leader Kim Jong-Il redefined golf as we know it, shattering the PGA Tour record of 59 in his first ever round with a score of just 34 strokes.
-His feat was witnessed by a handful of state officials, and the news shared to the people of North Korea.
+As the myth goes, it was here General Kim Jong-Il redefined golf as we know it, shattering the PGA Tour record of 59 in his first ever round with a score of just 34 strokes.
+His feat is said to have been witnessed by a handful of state officials and the news shared to the people of North Korea.
 It even included five hole-in-ones.
+Was there any truth to this story?
+I’d find out.

 Golf etiquette would indicate this to be an expensive round for Dear Leader, each ace a round of beers for all in the clubhouse.
 Luckily for him, at last estimate, there were just 45 golfers in the entire nation.

 So, how does one find himself playing golf in North Korea?
 Firstly, you must get to North Korea.
-Secondly, you must enjoy golf — many of you may find this part more challenging!
-Organising the actual round was simple, I asked the question.
-Not a typical request, it was met with a ‘maybe, we can check.’
-Just four days later, the request had been approved by the North Korean government and my itinerary now included an 18th of September tee-off on the world’s darkest course.
+Secondly, you must enjoy golf.
+Many of you may find this part more challenging.
+Organising the actual round is simple, you ask the question.
+It’s not a typical request and it’s usually met by a ‘maybe, we can check.’
+But just four days later, the request was approved by the North Koren tourism authority and my itinerary now included an 18th of September tee-off on the world’s darkest course.
 Too easy.

-Today was also my last full day within North Korea.
-I hadn’t left the hotel unaccompanied in over half a month; my itineraries had been loaded from 8am-8pm.
+Not coincidently, today was also my last full day of this particular trip to North Korea.
+I hadn’t left the hotel unaccompanied in over half a month and each days itinerary had been an exhausting 8am-8pm venture.
 Sometimes more.
-I’m just saying — this countryside golf escape couldn’t have come soon enough.
+I’m just saying, this countryside golf escape couldn’t have come soon enough!
 Perhaps I’d even get a sleep-in.

-Fat chance, North Korean officials had other intentions, the concept of ‘free time’ is an oxymoron here.
-They’re paranoid; you aren’t to be left unoccupied thinking for yourself.
+Fat chance!
+North Korean officials had other intentions, the concept of ‘free time’ in North Korean tourism is an oxymoron and the paranoia of foreigners left to blaze their own trail is transparent here.
 Today was no exception and golf just wasn’t enough.
-However, I had to smirk when I glanced over the final permitted itinerary:
+However, I had to smirk when I glanced over our final permitted itinerary:

 08:45 – Jonsong Revolutionary Site